Do less social animals tend to be more innovative?

 An experiment with a hundred animals in captivity

-The experiment was carried out on 111 animals from 13 different species, among which there were goats, dromedaries, Przewalki horses, giraffes, llamas, sheep and deer, among other ungulates, which lived in captivity in the zoos of Barcelona, Barbent (France), Nuremberg and Leipzig (Germany).
-Each of these groups of animals had to deal with a test, consisting opening a type of container they did not know and which contained their favourite food.
+The study involved 111 animals from 13 different species of ungulates, such as goats, dromedaries, horses, giraffes, llamas, sheep, and deer.
+These animals were kept in captivity in zoos located in Barcelona, Barbent (France), Nuremberg, and Leipzig (Germany).
+The researchers presented the animals with a challenge, which was to open a container they had never seen before that contained their favorite food.

-All the animals had previously been classified according to several aspects that could have an impact on their ability to solve problems, such as the fear of new objects, the diet and the social integration in the group.
-The aim was to identify the individual and socio-ecological characteristics of the animals that were most successful when working on the challenge the researchers had prepared.
+The researchers classified the animals according to various factors that could affect their problem-solving skills, including their fear of new objects, their diet, and their social integration within their group.
+This allowed them to identify which individual and socio-ecological characteristics were associated with success in solving the challenge presented to them.

 Dromedaries and goats, the most skilled

-The participation in the experiment varied between species: while 100% of the dromedaries approached the container, only 33% of the sheep did.
-But the species that showed the most interaction were the domesticated ones and those with a greater fission-fusion dynamic (those belonging to complex groups that go together or separate depending on the environment and the time).
-However, these characteristics were not indicators of a higher ability to solve the challenge they encountered.
-“The domestication process could have specifically selected specifically the traits and features that facilitate interactions with humans (and human artefacts), but not the cognitive skills that allow for a more efficient problem solving”, note the researchers.
+Some species did better than others in the experiment, with all dromedaries approaching the container, but only a third of the sheep did.
+Domesticated species and those that have complex social groups did well in interacting with the container, but this didn't mean they were better at solving the challenge.
+The researchers suggest that domesticated species may have traits that help them interact with humans, but not necessarily cognitive skills for problem solving.

-Finally, out of the hundred animals that participated in the experiment, only 36% could open the container and access the food at least once.
-“Species with a higher percentage of individuals that escaped were dromedaries and goats, with 86% and 69%, respectively”, highlights Álvaro López Caicoya.
+Out of the 111 animals that were tested, only 36% were able to open the container and get the food inside at least once.
+The dromedaries and goats were the most successful species, with 86% and 69% of individuals being able to open the container respectively.

-In successful cases, the researchers assessed the diversity of resources used to solve the challenge.
-“Most of them opened the containers using their nose, muzzle or lips; only nine out of these forty animals used more than one strategy to solve the challenge, such as lifting the cover gently with their lips or throwing the cup to the floor”.
+When the animals successfully opened the containers to access the food, the researchers looked at the different methods they used.
+The majority of the animals used their nose, muzzle, or lips to open the container, while only nine of them used more than one method, like gently lifting the cover with their lips or throwing the container on the ground.

 A pioneering study